 Latino Diabetes Initiative - Diabetes Education and Classes

 In addition to medical care, Joslin offers a series of group education courses entitled “Diabetes Con Sabor Latino.”
-All classes are offered in Spanish and special attention is given to participants' cultural preferences, such as foods common to their .
+All classes are offered in Spanish and special attention is given to participants' cultural preferences, such as foods common to their country of origin.
 The whole series of classes can be attended in a single morning and are usually offered every second Monday of each month.
 Patients who participate in the "Diabetes Con Sabor Latino" program are also eligible to attend additional nutrition classes.

 To register for the next available class, please call (617) 309-2490.